 This aspect of the job can be tough, because it might involve long and unsociable hours.
-Perfectly legal in public areas in the UK, covert surveillance might be necessary to keep an eye on a suspect’s whereabouts, or to secretly observe wrongdoing taking place.
+Legally allowed in public areas in the UK, covert surveillance might be necessary to keep an eye on a suspect’s whereabouts, or to secretly observe wrongdoing taking place.

 Performing background checks

-Sometimes, you’ll be asked to investigate an individual’s past, as well as their current status, so the client can discover whether they’re being truthful.
+Sometimes, depending on the job type, you’ll be asked to investigate an individual’s past, as well as their current status, so the client can discover whether they’re being truthful.

 As a PI, you’ll have no right to legally hold people for interview, but that doesn’t mean you can’t get plenty of information from people related to a case through skilful conversation.